jonnysdavis/Writing/Stories.md

 # Writing
 A few examples of my short fiction.
-All stories posted here are around 10 pages, double spaced.
+Each story is under 15 pages.

 You're Going To A Party